 Rice cultivation constitutes a fundamental aspect of India's agricultural sector and economy, serving as the primary food source for a substantial portion of the population and playing a pivotal role in ensuring food security.
 For millions of farmers, rice farming represents a principal means of livelihood.
 This indispensable crop forms the backbone of the nation's food security system, appropriately encapsulated by the proverb "rice is life" within the Indian context (Mahajan et al., 2017).
 This is critical because rice accounts for over 40% of India's total crop production, thereby reinforcing the country's food security (Gandhi et al. 2016).
 However, rice production in India faces several challenges.
-Traditional practices, such as puddled transplanting, are becoming increasingly untenable because of their high consumption of water, labor, and energy, which are becoming scarcer and more costly.
+Traditional practices, such as puddled transplanting, are becoming increasingly untenable because of their high consumption of water, labour, and energy, which are becoming scarcer and more costly.
 This unsustainable method necessitates a transition towards alternatives, such as direct-seeded rice (DSR) (Chauhan and Singh, 2016).
 Furthermore, climate change poses a significant threat to rice yields, exacerbating the difficulties farmers encounter owing to unpredictable weather patterns and their impact on livelihoods (Gandhi et al., 2016).
 The sustainability and future productivity of rice hinge on the adoption of innovative farming techniques.
 Rice farming remains a crucial component of India's agricultural landscape, necessitating ongoing adaptation to evolving environmental conditions and efficient resource management to sustain its essential role in food security and rural livelihood.
-There is increasing emphasis on conservation agriculture as a solution to the challenges faced by the RWCS.
+There is an increasing emphasis on conservation agriculture as a solution to the challenges faced by the RWCS.
 Techniques, such as zero or minimal tillage and improved crop residue management, are recommended to enhance yield, efficiency, and sustainability.
 Additionally, incorporating legumes into the cropping sequence improves productivity and economic returns (Banjara et al., 2021).
 Practices such as zero tillage contribute to the enhancement of soil health by increasing soil organic carbon content and mitigating soil compaction.
 Such conservation practices are pivotal for addressing the environmental challenges inherent in traditional rice cultivation, thereby fostering a more sustainable and resilient agricultural system (Kumar et al., 2021; Chang et al., 2024; Tran et al., 2024; Pervaiz et al., 2024).
 CA based options are needed under changing climatic and socio-economic conditions.

 2. MATERIALS AND METHODS: